 The National Security and Investment Act 2021 (NSI Act), received Royal Assent on 29 April 2021 and came into force on 4 January 2022, establishing a new, standalone statutory regime to enable the UK government to intervene in acquisitions and investments to protect national security.
 The new regime replaced the national security aspects of the government's current powers of intervention under the Enterprise Act 2002.

 This Act was adopted due to concerns over long-term shifts in the balance of global economic and military power, increasing competition between states, and the emergence of powerful non-state actors; and that the general merger control regime was not adequate to address such concerns.

 "National security" as such is not defined under the NSI Act.
-However, the government has stated that in order to assess the likelihood of a risk to national security being caused by a qualifying acquisition, the Secretary of State will consider primarily three risk factors in conjunction (although one risk factor being triggered can be sufficient to give rise to a national security risk):
+However, the government has stated that in order to assess the likelihood of a risk to national security being caused by a qualifying acquisition, the Secretary of State (the Chancellor of the Duchy of Lancaster) will consider primarily three risk factors in conjunction (although one risk factor being triggered can be sufficient to give rise to a national security risk):

 Scope of the regime

 The Act introduced a mandatory notification regime applicable to any notifiable acquisitions that take place across 17 key sectors, the definitions of which have been set out in the National Security and Investment Act 2021 (Notifiable Acquisition) (Specification of Qualifying Entities) Regulations 2021:

 - Cryptographic authentication